Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 ### Component overview <a name="componentoverview"></a>

-Basic DataApp is build using Java11, and use following libraries:
+Basic DataApp SFTP is build using Java11, and use following libraries:

 | Component | Version |
 | --- | --- |